Metacognitive particles, mental action and the sense of agency: Discussion

 In principle, it should be possible to experimentally demonstrate whether any given particle (e.g., molecules, mice, or men) falls within the description of particles presented here by examining the structure and nature of their dynamics.
 Practically, this would require 1) inferring the dynamics from empirical data -- e.g. through Bayesian selection of stochastic dynamical models based on timeseries from a particle and its surrounding milieu -- and then 2) analyzing whether the resulting structure conforms to the mathematical characterization of metacognition discussed above.
 On a practical level, there are procedures for identifying nested Markov blankets from empirical timeseries, allowing the identification of multiply nested particles.
 Please see \cite{fristonHierarchicalModelsBrain2008} for a worked example using brain imaging data.
 Whether these procedures find purchase in decomposing distributed systems across scales, in further empirical studies, remains to be seen.

 It is possible to make empirical predictions in regards to the formalisation of the sense of agency.
-For example, we predict that the KL divergence in (\ref{eq: agency KL}) will be zero, or low, in the absence of \emph{intentional binding} \cite{haggardSenseAgencyHuman2017}.
+For example, we predict that the KL divergence in (\ref{eq: agency KL}) will correlate with the behaviour, guided by the sense of agency, in the squares task, as participants dynamically close the action-perception loop to determine which square they control \cite{perrykkadEffectUncertaintyPrediction2021}.
+Interestingly, this may open avenues of research for differences in mental and developmental disorders, such as autism spectrum condition, where metacognition may be implicated.

-Another possible vector of empirical investigation is to examine the nature of the influence of higher level dynamics on lower level paths via (mental) actions mediated by inner active paths.
+Another possible avenue of empirical investigation is to examine the nature of the influence of higher level dynamics on lower level paths via (mental) actions mediated by inner active paths.
 Notice that the mechanism of action between levels, of an active metacognitive particle, is to exert an influence on parameters of lower level beliefs.
 This has implications for the type of physical interactions that might enable such an influence.
 For example, in a metacognitive particle we would expect that the dynamics of higher level internal paths be at the origin of processes that impact the dynamics of lower level paths.
 In neurobiology this leads to predictions, for example, about the existence of neuronal populations whose activity is at the origin of neuromodulatory dynamics.
 In psychology, this might be read as establishing an attentional set or, more simply, attention \cite{ainleyBodilyPrecisionPredictive2016,duquetteIncreasingOurInsular2017,limanowskiSeeingDarkGrounding2018,sandved-smithComputationalPhenomenologyMental2021,senguptaNeuronalGaugeTheory2016,veissiereThinkingOtherMinds2020}.